 \subsection{Our contribution}

-We show that the problem of transmitting information over the adversarial insertion-deletion channel can be reduced to the problem of communication over the adversarial substitution channel.
+We show that the problem of transmitting information over the adversarial insertion-deletion channel can be reduced to the problem of transmitting information over the adversarial substitution channel.
 More specifically, we first demonstrate that any encoding algorithm with $n$ transmissions tackling $t$ insertions can serve as an encoding algorithm with $n+t$ transmissions correcting $t$ substitution errors.
-This proves our upper bound on the maximal rate of the adversarial insertion-deletion channel.
-Then we adapt an encoding strategy originally suggested for the feedback substitution channel to obtain a lower bound on the maximal asymptotic rate of the insertion-deletion channel.
+From that result we obtain an upper bound on $R_{id}(\tau)$.
+Then we adapt an encoding strategy originally suggested for the feedback substitution channel to obtain a lower bound on $R_{id}(\tau)$.
 This lower bound matches the previously derived upper bound.
-Therefore, we have determined the maximal asymptotic rate of feedback insertion-deletion codes for any fraction of errors $\tau$.
+Therefore, we have determined $R_{id}(\tau)$ for any fraction of errors $\tau$, $0\le \tau \le 1$.
 The resulting asymptotic rate is plotted in Figure~\ref{fig::asymptotic rate id codes}. \begin{theorem} The maximal asymptotic rate of feedback codes for the adversarial insertion-deletion channel is